-How to pass the false-belief task before your fourth birthdayDecember 14th, 2012 in Psychology & Psychiatry /
+How to pass the false-belief task before your fourth birthdayDecember 14, 2012 in Medicine & Health / Psychology & Psychiatry

 As social creatures, humans must constantly monitor each other's intentions, beliefs, desires, and other mental states.
 A particularly important social skill is the ability to take another person's perspective and understand what the person knows, even when that knowledge may ultimately be false.
 Past research has shown that before the age of 4, children fail to pass standard tasks designed to measure false belief; however, new research has shown that very young children can pass nonverbal versions of false-belief tasks.